MissPeperr/NSS-Pre-Work/live-code-examples/README.md

     > Try to keep it as basic as possible!

-- We do encourage the use of `var` at this stage.
-Right now, it's the easiest for them to be able to do the "simple" things in JavaScript. `let` and `const` would cause unnecessary confusion, but will be introduced later in the Foundations course and in the cirriculum itself.

-    > They're going to ask questions about it though, and it's okay!

-- We're also encouraging string concatenation at this stage.
+- Careful about using template literals, you may need to explain what they are to students before using them.
 - We're using the `function` keyword to declare functions.
-- Not every student is going through the Foundations Pre-Work at the same pace.
+- Not every student is going through the Foundations Prework at the same pace.
 - Not every student might have gone over or completed the part of the Foundations Pre-Work course that we're live-coding that evening.
 - Let them ask as many questions as they'd like, (and encourage them to do so)! 😊